 The SPAB's annual National Maintenance Week campaign reminds anyone who looks after a building - regardless of its age, type or purpose - of the simple, achievable steps they can take to prepare for the worst that winter can bring.
-The week runs from 17- 24 November 2017, just as potential problems caused by wind, rain, frost, ice and snow begin to loom.
+The SPAB will relaunch this campaign in spring 2019.

 Running since 2002, National Maintenance Week always finishes with National Gutters Day, a gentle, light hearted reminder for everyone to spare 10 minutes to make a simple check on the condition of any property they care for.
-A little time spent on a basic building ‘MOT’ can save people from having to spend a great deal of money at a later date. (link to maintenance information elsewhere)
+A little time spent on a basic building ‘MOT’ can save people from having to spend a great deal of money at a later date.
+Find more information about maintenance in the Knowledge Base.

 In past years National Maintenance Week has been supported by Kevin McCloud, Griff Rhys Jones, Jonathan Foyle, Loyd Grossman, Phil Spencer, Laurence Llewelyn-Bowen, Neil Oliver and Jules Hudson.

 The SPAB top ten tips for National Maintenance Week:

 - Look for blocked downpipes (best done during heavy rain to see water coming from any leaky joints – in dry weather look for stained brickwork)

 - Check ground level gullies and drains to make sure they are clear of debris like and have them cleaned out if necessary